-In order to fulfill the requirements to determine if the Study Area warrants designation as an HCD, the approach to 'contributing' and 'non-contributing' resources has been used to calculate the percentages for each appropriate criteria within O Reg 9/06.
-The most recent consolidation O Reg 9/06 on January 1, 2023 includes criteria specific for an HCD.
-As a pragmatic approach, this Study uses contributing and non-contributing status to support the completion of this evaluation in sub-section 6.4.2 of this report.
+To fulfill the requirements to determine if the Study Area warrants designation as an HCD, the approach to 'contributing' and 'non-contributing' resources has been used to calculate the percentages for each appropriate criteria within O Reg 9/06.
+The most recent consolidation O Reg 9/06 on January 1, 2023, includes criteria specific for an HCD.
+As a pragmatic approach, this Study uses contributing (A and B) and noncontributing status to support the completion of this evaluation in sub-section 6.4.2 of this report.
+Please note, both contributing and non-contributing properties within the proposed HCD area will be protected under the OHA.